godhandkiller/advanceEloquent/readme.md

 ```

 Plus the tutorial talked about eager loading and how it works, since it makes the query faster and safer for the user

+So at the end the tutorial wasn't much about coding but it was explaining was goes behind the curtin using eloquent.